fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Remove-AzureADServicePrincipalKeyCredential.md

 # Remove-AzureADServicePrincipalKeyCredential

 ## SYNOPSIS
-Remove a key credential from a service principal
+Removes a key credential from a service principal.

 ## SYNTAX